 I have a tandem axle trailer (that was a requirement) and as much as I hope I NEVER need to use this I wanted to have one so I did not have to haul a jack around to take a tire off (okay I'm in trouble if two go at the same time but then I'm calling roadside assist).

 Never leave home without one.
-Frankly most of the water connections I have when camping (when I actually have one) have HUGE water pressure so this one is a requirement if I am going to connect (which I rarely do unless I have a sewer connection too).
-That said I will be honest that I rarely if ever hook up to "city water" opting to fill my water tank and use from there.
+Frankly most of the water connections I have when camping (when I actually have one) have HUGE water pressure so this one is a requirement.
+That said I will be honest, I rarely if ever hook up to "city water" opting to fill my water tank and use from there.
 Why?
 Well too many stories of people leaving their trailer, leaving the city water hooked up and on only to have a pipe in their trailer break OR find that the toilet seal didn't seal tight and it ran the black tank full (could happen to the gray too) - of course that won't happen if you have a sewer hook up that you have on and open.
 Yes, that may be being paranoid BUT....

 After spending a camping trip with my brother I did find a longer sewer hose was needed (often) AND that it was super handy to have a connector where you could actually SEE the flow (yeah gross but way nicer than unhooking your hose too soon - just sayin).
 Also I have two separate outlets I have to empty from so this makes it super nice.